 CLASSIFICATION AND DIAGNOSIS

 Most GTCs in this age group are, in fact, something else (FIG. 11-1).
 The first step in approaching the young child presenting with an event reported to be a GTC is to obtain a detailed description of the episode.
 Witnesses may describe a wide variety of clinical events (epileptic and nonepileptic) as "grand mal seizures" or "convulsions."
 In early childhood, events mimicking GTCs include breath-holding spells, syncope with subsequent convulsive movements, and gastroesophageal reflux.
 A careful description is essential for distinguishing epileptic from nonepileptic events.
-For example, breath-holding spells may be provoked by crying or a sudden fright, and are characterized by a respiratory pause ...
+For example, breath-holding spells may be provoked by crying or a sudden fright, and are characterized ...